darnado/caledros-helper/README.md

 ## :package: Installation

+**Option 1:** From Your WordPress Dashboard

+1. Go to your WordPress admin area.
+2. Navigate to Plugins → Add Plugin.
+3. In the Search Plugins box, type “Caledros Helper”.
+4. Click Install Now, then Activate.

+**Option 2:** Manual Installation

-1. Download the plugin ZIP file from the releases section of this Github repository.
+1. Download the plugin ZIP file from [WordPress.org](https://wordpress.org/plugins/caledros-helper/)
-2. In your WordPress admin area, go to Plugins → Add Plugin → Upload Plugin
+2. In your WordPress admin area, go to Plugins → Add Plugin → Upload Plugin.
 3. Choose the ZIP file you downloaded and click Install Now.
 4. Activate the plugin after installation.
-5. After activation, the plugin features will be deactivated by default.

 ## :hammer_and_wrench: Usage